LBRF-Projects/Adaptation_Hurst2022/README.md

 ## Requirements

-MotorMapping is programmed in Python 3.9 using the [KLibs framework](https://github.com/a-hurst/klibs).
+This experiment is programmed in Python 3.9 using the [KLibs framework](https://github.com/a-hurst/klibs).
 It has been developed and tested on recent versions of macOS and Linux, but should also work without issue on Windows systems.

 To use the task with a gamepad (as intended), you will also need a USB or wireless controller that is supported by your computer.
 The task has been tested with Microsoft Xbox 360 wired controllers as well as Sony DualShock 3 controllers connected via USB, but most gamepads that provide a joystick and rear triggers should work with the task.
 If no gamepad is available, mouse movement/clicking will be used in place of the joystick/triggers (respectively).